How This Life-Changing Truth Made Me Rethink the Way I Look at Money

 Puts things into perspective, doesn’t it?

-Personally, I was shocked by the time needed for a Prada Card or an HDB flat, while other things like bubble tea look less expensive after this exercise.
+Personally, I was shocked by the time needed for an HDB flat, while other things like a coconut shake look less expensive after this exercise.

 Think About How You Are Spending Your Life